Bohemian F.C.: History

-Bohemians were founded on 6 September 1890.
-They were members of the Irish Football League from 1902 to 1911 (the first club from Dublin to join) and from 1912 to 1920.
+Bohemians were founded on 6 September 1890 at the Phoenix Park's North Circular Gate Lodge by students from Bells Academy, a civil service college, and the Hibernian Military School.
+The club initially played their home games at the Polo Grounds in the Phoenix Park before moving to Jones Road in 1893.
+The following year, Bohemians adopted red and black as their club colours having previously played in white shirts with two red stripes.
+They became the first Dublin club to join the Irish Football League in 1902 and were members from 1902 to 1911 and from 1912 to 1920.
 During this time the club's greatest success was winning the Irish Cup in 1908.

 It was a founding member of the League of Ireland in 1921, and it is one of only two clubs to have been members of the League of Ireland since its inception (the other being Shelbourne), and it is the only club to have been ever-present in the top division of the league.
 In its first season it finished second in the league, just two points behind St. James Gate.
 The club won its first league title in 1924.
 In 1928 the club won its second league title and completed a double that season by winning its first FAI Cup also.
 The club was one of the major forces in the early years of the league, going on to win another three league titles and another FAI Cup in the next eight seasons.

 After this success the club began to struggle, often finishing at the foot of the league and rarely mounting a title challenge, largely because of an inability to attract or keep top players due to its strict amateur status, which had been a fundamental part of the club since its formation.
 The club went 34 seasons without winning a major trophy.
 In 1969 the club ended its amateur status, and the first player to sign professional terms was Tony O'Connell, who signed on 11 March 1969.